Last Updated December 1, 2022

 There are a few options for mountain biking at Lake Minnewanka, depending on the time of year you’re visiting.

 Another popular trail is the Lake Minnewanka Loop which isn’t an off-road trail and instead follows the road to the lake.
 The full loop heads to Lake Minnewanka via Range Road before driving back via the Scenic Drive.
-All up, it’s a 13-kilometer ride.
+All up, it’s a 13 km ride.

 Visitors can rent bicycles in the town of Banff from a number of different businesses and if they choose to do so, can ride to the lake from there.